Solomon333/diceGame-a.y/README.md

-DiceGame from the Angela Yu  web development course :
+DiceGame :

-a simple and effective way to learn how the DOM works:
+- a simple and effective way to learn how the DOM works:

 -setAttribute.